mislah/WhatsApp-Spammer/README.md

 ## Warning
 - WhatsApp may ban your account temporarily if you spam way too much, especially if you send over 10k messages a day

+## Tips
+- Send messages in chunks smaller than 500 messages in a go to avoid browser from hanging.
+- For effiecient spamming, Logon to pc using Multi-device beta feature on WhatsApp and turn off the internet on other connected devices